Brain and Spine Tumor Patient and Caregiver Support Resources

 Educational Resources and Peer-to-Peer Support

-The National Brain Tumor Society’s (NBTS) Patient and Caregiver Toolkit is a comprehensive hub of important resources for the brain tumor community that includes information and tools to guide patients through every step of the brain tumor experience.
+The National Brain Tumor Society’s (NBTS) Patient and Caregiver Toolkit is a comprehensive hub of important resources for the brain tumor community, which includes information and tools to guide patients through every step of the brain tumor experience.

 The toolkit includes an easy-to-use clinical trial finder, lists of key questions patients and caregivers can ask their health care provider at each stage of diagnosis, and personalized support.
 The toolkit ensures that each patient has access to timely, individualized information, guidance, and connections to health care providers.